mohammad0234/Fitness-Tracker-App/README.md

 ![flutter run screenshot](fitjourney/installation/run_project.png)

 This command will build the app and launch it on your Android device.
 The process may take a few minutes the first time.
 You may be asked to select a device to run on if more than 1 is connected, just make sure to select device for the android being used and then app will build.
-If everything is set up correctly, the app will automatically open on your phone.
+If everything is set up correctly, the app will automatically open on your phone and you will be directed to the app's signup page.

 **Potential TroubleShooting:**